ryohei8227/bedrock-hcls-tokyo2/agents_catalog/08-Protein-Design-Agent/README.md

 The agent is deployed using AWS CloudFormation.
 The template `protein_design_stack.yaml` creates all necessary resources including:

-• Amazon Bedrock Agent with action groups
+• Agent with action groups
 • Lambda functions for workflow triggering and monitoring
 • ECR repository for the container image
 • HealthOmics workflow definition